nmfs-ost/noaa-fit-resources/_posts/2019-08-16-reproducibile.md

 follow the steps and set up the same data and environment as you did to complete a task.
 Tools to enable and simplify this include:

-1. literate programming tools (i.e. `Rmarkdown`,
+1. Literate programming tools (i.e. `Rmarkdown`,
-`knitr`, Doxygen)
+`knitr`, `Doxygen`)
-2. provenance-tracking tools, in other words, tools to track to origin and chronology of data, code, figures, and results (i.e.
+2. Provenance-tracking tools, in other words, tools to track to origin and chronology of data, code, figures, and results (i.e.
-`drake`, Kepler)
+`drake`, `Kepler`)
-3. interactive notebooks
+3. Interactive notebooks
-4. tools to capture or emulate a specific software environment
+4. Tools to capture or emulate a specific software environment

 ## Literate programming